 The Center also assists with the review of first-year students’ progress each semester to determine academic standing.
 Academic advisers make decisions regarding the Dean’s List, probation, and disqualification, and send notifications to the students and the respective academic offices and departments.
 Students are directed to meet regularly with their advisers to discuss academic progress and address questions concerning their academic standing.

-Students can make an appointment or drop in to see their academic adviser.
-To see who your academic adviser is, visit Who Is My Adviser?
+You can make an appointment or drop in to see your academic adviser.
+Find out Who Is My Adviser?